joshua-neizer/CISC327-Final-Project/architecture/design.md

 # Test Design

 ## Test strategy
 The levels of testing will be unit testing and integration testing.
 Unit testing will be done indiviudally by each group member who is implementing a given specification (R1,R2, etc.).
 The unit testing will be done using pytest and will take place before merging into main.
-Integration testing will be performed in the main branch only using CI GitHub actions.
-This integration testing will be able to check if the created unit works with the overall architecture while also potentially highlighting any issues not caught by unit testing.
+Individuals should ensure that respective unit tests pass, but in some cases it is acceptable for integration tests to fail as they rely on mulitple parts.
+Integration testing will be able to check if the created unit works with the overall architecture while also potentially highlighting any issues not caught by unit testing.

 The testing will be done using automated assertion based tests.
 We will use Selenium to develop the tests which will be used to verify if specific elements and outputs are observed given the inputs.
 Assertion based testing will make it easy to see if there is a bug in the code as the output will be false if there is an issue.